TypeSammy/quiz_watch/README.md

 ### 📚 Challenges:
 - Creating a PSQL function to auto generate flashcards for new signups
 - Understanding how an asynchronous request works in practice like when and where to retrieve specific data on the front
-- Familiarizing ourselves with how Github works in a collaborative environment and how
+- Familiarizing ourselves with how Github works in a collaborative environment and how to resolve conflicts in code
 - Figuring out ways to tackle specific parts of the project without compromising each others code
+- Diagnosing issues with express-sessions going from a dev environment to deployment on heroku with regards to permissions/proxy server
+- Refactoring code

 ## 🌟 Show your support
 Give this a star to show your support.